rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Verify that aescbc is set as the encryption provider for all the desired resources.

 **Remediation**
-K3s server needs to be run with the following, `--kube-apiserver-arg='encryption-provider-config=/var/lib/rancher/k3s/server/encryption_config'`, and verify that one of the allowed encryption providers is present.
+K3s server needs to be run with the following, `--secrets-encryption=true`, and verify that one of the allowed encryption providers is present.

 #### 1.2.35